 And, if you’re going to wear a waistcoat, choose white buttons over black.

 4. Black Tie Shoes

 Never wear your black office shoes at a black-tie event.

 A black-tie dress code requires at least a step up from the smart outfit you wear every day; it is an evening, formal wear, after all.

-Classic, elegant, matching well against the suit’s formality, black patent shoes are preferred to any black-tie event.
+Classic, elegant, and matching well against the suit’s formality, black patent shoes are preferred for any black-tie event.

 Black suede shoes are not advised as suede looks dusty under artificial light.

 However, if you decide to wear a velvet jacket or a jacket style with a velvet collar, you must match it with velvet slippers as well.